Belay Zeleke: Early life

-Later it was reported that on the way to Goggam after he attempted to escape from custody with other prisoners, he was brought to court again and was sentenced to death.
-The emperor confirmed the death penalty, and Belay was publicly hanged, together with two of his brothers, on 12 January 1945 in Addis Ababa.
-He was 35 when he died; by four wives, he had three daughters (Yerome, Yasawerq and Yashembet) and four sons (Admasu, Gossu, Bahru and Melaku).

 Second Italo-Ethiopian War

 When Belay learned that Italians had invaded Ethiopia he decided to fight.
 Within a few days he found a convoy of the Italian army proceeding from Debre Marqos to Bichena, where he ambushed and killed most of them and took their weapons.
 He was successful in most of his further fighting with the Italians in Gojjam, Wollo and Shewa.
 As his war activities intensified and his followers increased, many began to address him as Leul Belay and Atse Begulbetu.
 Belay bestowed upon his followers the traditional titles, such as Qenyazmach, Dejazmach, Fitawrari, and Ras.
 When his brother, Dejazmach Ejigu, asked him "what title is left for you, as you have given all to your followers?", he replied: "I need no title as my mother had already called me Belay".